ZeroPhone/ZPUI/ui/tests/README.md

 That said, a lot of these "import from anywhere" blocks have broken with Python3.
 Don't throw them out - either leave them be or fix them.

+Examples of texts where the import blocks have been fixed (so, tests which are able to be ran from the `ui/tests/` folder):

+* `test_canvas.py`